pragmatias/documentation/content/en/blog/web/use_nextcloud_on_qnap_nas.md

 ```

 Note on **volumes**:
-- The `/share/Docker/nextcloud/nc_data` directory will contain all Nextcloud application user data.
+- The `/share/Docker/nextcloud/nc_data` directory will contain all Nextcloud application user data
-- The `/share/Docker/nextcloud/nc_apps` directory will contain all the Nextcloud application's internal applications.
+- The `/share/Docker/nextcloud/nc_apps` directory will contain all the Nextcloud application's internal applications
-- The `/share/Docker/nextcloud/db_data` directory will contain all the MariaDB database data used by the Nextcloud application.
+- The `/share/Docker/nextcloud/db_data` directory will contain all the MariaDB database data used by the Nextcloud application
-- The `/share/Docker/nextcloud/nc_log` directory will contain all Nextcloud application logs.
+- The `/share/Docker/nextcloud/nc_log` directory will contain all Nextcloud application logs
-- The `/share/Docker/nextcloud/db_log` directory will contain all logs from the MariaDB database used by the Nextcloud application.
+- The `/share/Docker/nextcloud/db_log` directory will contain all logs from the MariaDB database used by the Nextcloud application

 _Note: The objective is to keep the data from the mariaDB database and the Nextcloud application in the shared directory, to make backups easier and to be able to dissociate the data from the container._